NYUCCL/psiTurk/doc/index.md

 - Incrementally saving data to databases
 - Simplifying the process of soliciting and approving work on crowdworking sites

-`psiturk` is used in research fields ranging from cognitive science, psychology, neuroscience, bioinformatics, marketing, computer security, user interface testing, computer science, and machine learning in both academia and industry.
+`psiturk` is used in [many research fields](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=4685239787075608864) ranging from cognitive science, psychology, neuroscience, bioinformatics, marketing, computer security, user interface testing, computer science, and machine learning in both academia and industry.

-Odds are pretty good that if you are thinking "should I start from scratch with Flask or node.js to implement my Mechanical Turk experiment"  the answer is no, use `psiturk` and save yourself a lot of time.

-`psiturk` is built using an open source model that draws from the community to share best online experiment practices.
-We happily accept bug reports, feature requests, and -- even better -- pull requests**🎈**!

 ## Video introduction